Bulldog Soccer Academy

 Volunteer Goalkeeping CoachDrew Nucifora

-Drew Nucifora, who enjoyed a standout career as a goalkeeper at Fairleigh Dickinson, begins his second season as a volunteer goalkeeping coach in 2016-17.
+Drew Nucifora, who enjoyed a standout career as a goalkeeper at Fairleigh Dickinson, begins his third season as a volunteer goalkeeping coach in 2017-18.

 Nucifora, a Monroe, Conn., native, was an NSCAA third team All-American as a senior at FDU.
 He played every minute of every game for the Knights as a junior and senior and earned first team All-Mid Atlantic and All-Northeast Conference honors following the 2003 season.